syang-lab/Text2SQL-RAG-Chatbot/README.md

 - [x] 4.why the evaluation model is so wired? can not evaluate the performance.
 Unless use the evaluation dataset.
 - [ ] 5.RAG or agent: how does RAG or agent work?
 Done.
 Compass evaluation.
 - [ ] 7.Modify to flexiable framework for training and deployment.
 This could be much simpler.
 The frame work wrapped too much, reduce the flexibility.
-- [ ] 8.How does the traininer know to only tune the weight for LoRA?
+- [x] 8.How does the traininer know to only tune the weight for LoRA? make only the LoRA weight trainable

 #### LlamA2